-As a school buying broadband services from Worcestershire County Council, we automatically receive the benefits of a managed filtering service, with some flexibility for changes at local level.
+As a school buying broadband services, we automatically receive the benefits of a managed filtering service, with some flexibility for changes at local level.

 It is recognised that the school can take full responsibility for filtering on site but current requirements do not make this something that we intend to pursue at this moment.